DenverCoder1/github-readme-streak-stats/README.md

 #### Option 1: Deploy to Vercel quickly with the Deploy button (recommended)

-1. Sign in to **Vercel** or create a new account at <https://vercel.com>
-2. Visit [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token (no scopes required)
-3. Scroll to the bottom and click **"Generate token"**
-4. Click the Deploy button below
+1. Click the Deploy button below

 [![](https://user-images.githubusercontent.com/20955511/136058102-b79570bc-4912-4369-b664-064a0ada8588.png)](#) [![Deploy with Vercel](https://vercel.com/button)][verceldeploy]

-5. Create your repository by filling in a Repository Name and clicking "Create"
+2. Create your repository by filling in a Repository Name and clicking "Create"
+3. Visit [this link](https://github.com/settings/tokens/new?description=GitHub%20Readme%20Streak%20Stats) to create a new Personal Access Token (no scopes required)
+4. Scroll to the bottom and click **"Generate token"**
-6. **Add the token** as a Config Var with the key `TOKEN`:
+5. **Add the token** as a Config Var with the key `TOKEN`:

 ![image](https://github.com/DenverCoder1/github-readme-streak-stats/assets/20955511/17a433d6-0aaa-4c69-9a53-6d4638318fbb)